Dean Rock

-Dean Rock (born 26 February 1990) is an Irish Gaelic footballer who has been a senior member of the Dublin county team since 2013.
+Dean Rock (born 26 February 1990) is an Irish Gaelic footballer who was a senior member of the Dublin county team from 2013 to 2023.

 He has represented Dublin at all grades, Minor, Junior, U21 and Senior.
 He is a noted free taker and scored the winning point from a free in the 2017 All-Ireland Senior Football Championship Final.
 Colm O'Rourke has described Rock as "statistically the best free taker that has been to Croke Park".

 Early life

 Born in Ballymadun, Garristown, Rock was born into a family with a strong association with Gaelic football.
 His great-grandfather, grandfather and granduncle all worked as groundsmen at Croke Park, while his father, Barney Rock, is an All-Ireland medal winner with Dublin.

 Playing career

 Secondary school

 Rock attended the Catholic University School where he played rugby union in the absence of a Gaelic football team.

 Club

 He simultaneously came to prominence at juvenile and underage levels with the Ballymun Kickhams club before making his debut with the senior team in 2008.
 Since then he has won one Leinster medal and two county senior championship medals.